 For the purpose of interoperability, an FTO or an FTR shall support group 19, an ECC group defined over a 256-bit prime order field.

-An FTR that sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1 and receives the first message with the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE set to 1 shall:
+An FTR that sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1 and receives the first message of the FT protocol(#1478) with the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE set to 1 shall:

 Validate that finite cyclic group indicated in the Diffie-Hellman Parameter element in message 1 is supported (present in dot11RSNAConfigDLCGroupTable).
 Otherwise, the FTR shall reject message 1 with status code set to UNSUPPORTED_FINITE_CYCLIC_GROUP.